There are two sides to every story. – Unknown

 Okay, Zach.
 Getting angry gets us nowhere and punching the computer might lead to more problems.
-Do I really want more problems?
+Do I want more problems?
 Nope.
 How about kicking the counter?
 Does that magically turn the internet back on like Fonzie bumping the jukebox?
 No. Does that hurt your foot and make things worse.
 Sometimes.

 Change the things I can.
 Me.
 I can change me.
 Whether it’s the internet being down or traffic or a long line at the bank I can always take pause.
-Take pause and accept that which I can not change.
+Take a pause and accept that which I can not change.
 Then look at me and change what I can.

-There are so many moments throughout the day that we can choose to be the best person we can possibly be.
+There are so many moments throughout the day that we can choose to be the best person we can be.